flygoast/ngx_http_types_filter/README.md

 * **default**: --
 * **context**: http, server, location, location if

-If no condition specified, the module will change the `Content-Type` output header depending on the extension variable value.
-I assume the last '.' leading part but without a start '/'  in the extension variable value is the extension name.
+If a condition variable specified, the module will only change the `Content-Type` output header depending on the extension variable when the variable value is `1`.
+The last '.' leading part but without '/' before the '.' in the extension variable value is parsed as the extension name.

 * **syntax**: ***types_filter_use_default***  on|off
 * **default**: on